alexispalmer/olea/README.md

 ```

 ## Analysis
 OLEA provides generic analysis that can be applied to any NLP classification task, by evaluating performance based on a subset of the data.
 This can be applied to text length, and text containing certain strings, and text determined to be written in AAVE (Blodgett et al., 2016).
-OLEA also provides analysis specific to COLD, showing model performance on different levels of annotator agreement of offensiveness and analysis of the fine-grained categories outlined in Palmer et al. The analysis provides metrics of F1, precision, and recall for each subset of data.
+OLEA also provides analysis specific for COLD and for HateCheck.
+The analysis provides metrics of F1, precision, and recall for each subset of data as well as accuracy and number of instances in each category

 Generic Analysis includes: